tomeshnet/mesh-orange/README.md

 to read the section below on running this image in an emulator.

-NOTE: uncompressing the (currently approximately 120Meg uncompressed) initrd will take a noticable amount of time.
+NOTE: uncompressing the (currently approximately 120Meg uncompressed) initrd will take a noticeable amount of time.
 The network will not be setup until that has been done, so nothing will happen for a while.
 For some reason, this also applies to the kernel messages.